 If you’re concerned about losing your license after a DUI, getting your driver’s license back after a DUI, or a DUI license suspension, you need an attorney for the 30-day letter.

 The thirty day letter, or 30 Day Rule, is a part of the DUI Arrest and is Civil in nature.
 This means that, technically, it has no effect on the criminal portion of the case.
 It can however affect the clients ability to drive AND be used against a client during the criminal portion of the case.

-For a free consultation and evaluation of your Driving Under the Influence charges call our law firm for a consultation.
+For a FREE consultation and evaluation of your DUI charges, call our law firm for a consultation.
 Our Criminal Defense Lawyers have the knowledge and skills to properly assist you.

-Just because you have been charged with a DUI charge does not mean that you have to accept guilt, it means you need to hire a experienced attorney to mount a proper defense for your charges.
+Just because you have been charged with a DUI does not mean that you have to accept guilt.
+It means you need to hire an experienced attorney to mount a proper defense for your charges.

 Our offices have a 24-hour response line (404-445-8494) and someone is available to answer your call and help.
 Call us now for a free case evaluation.